Stem Cell Biology

 The meeting will focus on the basic biology of stem cells and the dynamic interactions between stem cells and their microenvironment or niche.
 Topics will include the mechanisms controlling stem cell proliferation, differentiation, pluripotency and reprogramming.
 Emerging concepts about the regulation of multipotent cells during early embryo development, tissue regeneration and tumor progression will be emphasized.

-- New Advances in Stem Cell & Lineage Dynamics
+• New Advances in Stem Cell and Lineage Dynamics

 Irving Weissman, Stanford University